TIBCOSoftware/snappydata/docs/jobs.md

 #### Streaming jobs

 An implementation of SnappyStreamingJob can be submitted to lead of SnappyData by specifying --stream as a parameter to the snappy-job.sh.
 For example [TwitterPopularTagsJob](https://github.com/SnappyDataInc/snappydata/blob/master/snappy-examples/src/main/scala/io/snappydata/examples/TwitterPopularTagsJob.scala) from the [snappy-examples](https://github.com/SnappyDataInc/snappydata/tree/master/snappy-examples/src/main/scala/io/snappydata/examples) directory an be submitted as follows.
-This job creates stream tables on tweet streams, registers conctinuous queries and prints results of queries such as top 10 hash tags of last two second, top 10 hash tags until now, top 10 popular tweets.
+This job creates stream tables on tweet streams, registers continuous queries and prints results of queries such as top 10 hash tags of last two second, top 10 hash tags until now, top 10 popular tweets.

 ```
 $ bin/snappy-job.sh submit  \